 - Wait for results (end of April till early June)

 Now comes series of publications of draft lists, time for amendments, and final decisions – that is, applications are shuffled and places allocated, first according to points, then a lottery.
 The lists are put up on the noticeboard outside the school and you can usually also check them online (ask when you submit your application).

-First, towards the end of April, the school publishes a list of applications received with how many points each have.
-It’s likely that it will be clear at this point whether you have got your preferred school or not (for example, if there are fewer applications than places) but if not, you will have to wait for the definitive list after the lottery (around the 8th of May).
-The process is not formally closed until the final list of places assigned is posted around the 2nd of June.
+First, towards the end of April (for 2019 it’s the 26th of April) the school publishes a list of applications received with how many points each have.
+It’s likely that it will be clear at this point whether you have got your preferred school or not (for example, if there are fewer applications than places) but if not, you will have to wait for the definitive list after the lottery (for 2019 it will be out 4 May).
+The process is not formally closed until the final list of places assigned is posted.
+(For 2019 that’s 12th of June).

 - Register at your assigned school (matrícula).

-Sometime in mid-June there is a short window for the matrícula (in 2017 it was 12-16 June) which is when you go to the school and register to confirm you are taking up your place.
+Sometime in mid-June there is a short window for the matrícula (in 2019 it’s 20-26th June) which is when you go to the school and register to confirm you are taking up your place.
 You will need to provide all the same documentation that you provided when you submitted your original application.
 This time you will also need the carnet de vacunacions to prove that your child has received all the appropriate vaccinations for their age.
 A similar foreign document will be accepted (translated).
 Non-vaccinated children need a document proving a medical exemption.

 Once this is done, you’re finally in, congratulations!

 Before starting school

 Find out the dates for the pre-school meeting and attend (with a Catalan speaking friend if you need one).
 Here you will get quite an overwhelming amount of information about things you need to buy and provide, book fees to pay, rules and procedures etc. Keep a look out for friendly local or expat parents who might be able to help you find your feet – often there are parents with an older child in the school who already know the ropes.